Last updated on April 23rd, 2018 at 11:49 am

 Now, that the experience is over, I have no absolutely no regrets!
 I did what I hope and pray my kids will do for me someday.
 My husband did a great job without me and my kids made it through life just fine.
 I was lucky to have such great support from him and my friends while I was gone.
 I’m crossing my fingers that more great job opportunities will eventually come my way and it will be the right time to pursue them.

 If you are going through something hard, saying no to things you would normally be saying yes to will sometimes be easy, and other times beat down your soul.
 Just know that you can only do so much and eventually your heart will be at ease knowing you did the right thing.

 Prayer works.
-I could write two more blog posts about the crazy things that happened very soon after praying while feeling hopeless, desperate and exhausted.
+I could write two more articles about the amazing things that happened very soon after praying while feeling hopeless, desperate and exhausted.
 Many days, the only person I could turn to for help was God.
 There were definitely some unexpected and unexplained things that happened during my journey with my mom’s illness.
 I have always had faith, but this stuff actually started to freak me out!
 In a good way of course:-)

 As I sat with my mom during her last hours on earth and listened to the stories of the hospice home nurses talk of things that happened with past guests during their last hours, I experienced even more proof of the power of prayer.

 If you are going through something bad in your life, I can tell you from this experience that praying can definitely help you find peace and often time answers and solutions to things you thought were hopeless.

 5. Try to Laugh